 Viewfinder in the Spotmeter V

 One benefit of the spotmeters size is the enormous viewfinder.
 It dwarfs the viewfinder on the Minolta Spotmeter F I own.

 Just look at the size of the lens on the light meter.
 I have not used a light meter with a viewfinder that comes close to the Spotmeter V in size.
 I cannot overstate how enormous the viewfinder is.

 The eyepiece ring can be turned to adjust it.
 Readings are taken from a 1° degree angle of view.
 The measuring range is EV 1-19 at ASA/ISO 100.
 Measurements can be taken from 1.5m to infinity.

 For low light situations, there is an illumination button on the handle.
 The light produced is very faint and only lights up the EV scale from 1-7.

-Your night vision will not be ruined by using the light.
+Your night vision will not be ruined as it produces a very low level of lighting.
 At the same time, you may not think the light works if you check when there is lots of light.

 If you want to check the light leave the lens cap on or go into a dark room.